 There's a big differnce between talking to someone who has the capacity for guenuine empathy, as the majority of counsellors do and someone who has no empathy at all or cold empathy (commone in the general population and especially in males) or just wants you to shut up so they can talk about themselves.

 At the core tenants of counselling are: active listening, empathy, understanding lack of judgement and confidentiality.
 Who else can you talk to who you are 100% certain will not share the graphic details of your story with someone else?
 Counselling helps you to clarify your thoughts, feelings, behaviours and choices.
 It challenges distortions & unhelpful thought patterns and offers strategies so you can work out the best solution to your problems.

-As a Spiritual Counsellor, I also have years of spiritual seeking and studying that have given me a perspective on life that may be seen as broader than your average counsellor.
+As a Spiritual Counsellor, I also have years of spiritual seeking and metaphysical study that have given me a perspective on life that may be seen as broader than your average counsellor.
 Nothing you say to me is further down the rabbit hole when it comes to spiritual beliefs than I have at some time delved.
 People who have spiritual beliefs can also trip themselves up by operating out of magical thinking or using a phenomenon known as 'spiritual bypass' to self sabotage.
-Toxic sentimentality which in my opinion is the expression of Love without the use of Wisdom further confines people in to dysfunctional relationships and modes of being in life that are unhealthy.

 PsychoSpiritual therapy is the combination of mainstream psychological theory with a spiritual perspective to create an experience that focuses on all aspects of the human condition; body, mind and spirit.
 It aims to give a sense of wholeness while healing trauma and limiting coping strategies adopted by the old self to empower personal transformation.